wargrey/graphics/bitmap/README.md

 wargrey

-_Sorry, but I will write it as soon as possible._
+_Sorry, but I will write it when it is ready to use._